Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Simply think of ngx-dynamic-hooks as a library that picks up the torch from ng-dynamic's `<dynamic-html>`-component and takes it further.

 #### [Ngx-Dynamic-Template](https://github.com/apoterenko/ngx-dynamic-template), etc
 There are also multiple libraries out there that render full Angular templates dynamically and rely on the JiT-compiler to do so.
-They are generally incompatible with AoT-compilation (which Ivy uses by default) and are dangerous to use if you do not fully control the content, as all Angular components, directives or other template syntax is blindly executed just like in a static template.
+They are generally incompatible with AoT-compilation (which Ivy uses by default) and are dangerous to use if you do not fully control the content, as all Angular components, directives or template syntax expressions are blindly executed just like in a static template.
 They also suffer from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.

 ## 9. Troubleshooting
 **I'm getting the error "`<ngx-dynamic-hooks>` is not a known element" in my templates**